apakou/visible/README.md

-# Visbl — WhatsApp AI Inventory Assistant
+# Visbl — WhatsApp Financial Logging Assistant

-> A WhatsApp-based voice-driven inventory management chatbot for micro-sized businesses (street vendors, market stalls, sole traders).
-Business owners speak naturally about what they sold and the price; the AI extracts structured inventory data and stores it automatically.
+> A WhatsApp-based AI chatbot for informal container shop operators in Ghana's markets.
+Business owners send daily sales, expenses, and cash counts via WhatsApp in English or Twi.
+The AI structures that data into a verified financial record — and after 60–90 days, connects owners to formal credit for the first time.

 ---

 ## Table of Contents
 1. [Technology Stack](#1-technology-stack)
 2. [System Architecture Diagram](#2-system-architecture-diagram)
 3. [Technical Risks and Constraints](#3-technical-risks-and-constraints)